 Apparently embedded in Christ’s incarnation is his commitment to participate in community worship.
 And if this is true, it helps to explain his commitment to local synagogues during his ministry.
 But this may also help explain why Jesus sings with his disciples.
 At the Lord’s Supper, he raised his voice in worship of his Father, and by this he actively engaged in the disciples’ humanity.
 He shared their life, participating in their human experience (Hebrews 2:14).

 He sang to make possible his unique, substitutionary work on the cross.
 Christ was not ashamed to stand beside us.
 He was not ashamed to become our brother (Hebrews 2:11).
-What inconceivable mercy that he was not ashamed to suffer and die for us!
-His participation with humanity qualifies him to suffer as our punitive and substitutionary sacrifice (Hebrews 2:10).

 Jesus, as the perfect worshipper, sang hymns to the Father.
 As we will see in a moment, he continues to sing hymns to the Father.
 But here we need to see that Jesus sang because he is our Brother.